Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

-Other variants of this code include the case of even \(N\), which only yields a logical rotor despite the closed or open boundary.
-For an odd-length system, one can also obtain a logical rotor by removing the last line of \(\HX \), corresponding to open boundaries on the repetition code.
+Other variants of this code arises when $N$ is even, which only yields a logical rotor despite the closed or open boundary.
+For an odd-length system, one can also obtain a logical rotor by removing the last row of \(\HX \), corresponding to open boundaries on the repetition code.